 Eurozone investor morale rises to highest in a decade

-Investor sentiment in the eurozone rose in June to its highest level in nearly a decade, underpinned by promising economic reports from the single currency bloc, a survey showed yesterday.
+Investor sentiment in the eurozone rose in June to its highest level in nearly a decade, underpinned by promising economic reports from the single currency bloc, according to a newly-released survey.

 Expectations for economic developments in the eurozone edged up to 21 from 20.5.